ndibbern/CMSI-401/Documents/Software-Test-Plan.md

 ### 10.1 Unit Test Plan

-The unit test for the Deep Learning is the testing of the algorithm stand-alone.
+The unit test for Deeper Insights is the testing of the algorithm stand-alone.
 This testing is done on the training phase of the deep learning algorithm.

 #### 10.1.1 Unit Test Description for Deeper Insight Algorithm